How To Choose The Right Wood Floor

 The Side Profile of the board

-The edge of your floorboards can either be square, which gives a sleek modern look or can have a slight bevel to them.
+The edge of your floorboards can either be square, which gives a sleek modern look, or they can have a slight bevel to them.
 Micro bevels give a more traditional feel and can also hide the small potential height differences between the boards.

 Parquet flooring is another excellent option to think about.
 Chaunceys offer a range of beautiful Herringbone, Chevron, and Versailles panels.
 These geometric patterns make an impressive statement in entrance rooms and hallways.